Battlecross: Drummer changes (2014)

 In 2013, it was reported that drummer Michael Kreger had left the band to attend to personal business.
 Kevin Talley of Six Feet Under was announced as the touring drummer for the band for their New England Metal and Hardcore Festival and Orion Music + More appearances.

 Talley, who has also played with Dååth, Chimaira, Misery Index, Nothnegal and Dying Fetus, said: "I'm stoked to play these shows with such an energetic and impressive band like BATTLECROSS.
 I had a chance to see them play on Trespass America and at the Scion A/V Metal Blade anniversary show and was blown away!
 New England Metal and Hardcore Festival and Orion Music + More are huge opportunities for the band and I'm honored to fill in behind the kit; they are definitely one of my favorite new bands!"

-Following the departure of Michael Kreger, the band has gone through a cycle of touring drummers.
+Following the departure of Michael Kreger, the band went through a cycle of touring drummers.
 Kevin Talley, formerly of Chimaira, filled in for the 2013 Rockstar Energy Drink Mayhem Festival.
 Following the tour and a show at GWARBQ 2014, Talley stepped down.
-When the band joined Hatebreed, Shadows Fall, and The Acacia Strain for a fall 2013 tour, drummer Adam Pierce of All Shall Perish stepped in as drummer for the band.
+When the band joined Hatebreed, Shadows Fall, and The Acacia Strain for a fall 2013 tour, Adam Pierce of All Shall Perish stepped in as drummer for the band.

 In 2014, Adam stepped down as the band's drummer, replaced by Shannon Lucas, session drummer from "War of Will".
 Lucas, already familiar with the material, stuck with the band up until summer 2014.

-During 2014, Battlecross saw a rise in popularity, hitting many tours along the way, including 2 tours in Europe, including a slot on the renown Download Festival held in Donington Park.
+During 2014, Battlecross saw a rise in popularity, hitting many tours along the way, including a slot on the Download Festival held in Donington Park.
 While in Europe, the band hit many smaller venues with fellow Mayhem Festival tour mates Huntress.
-Following a return to the States, Battlecross continued to tour across America in direct support of Protest the Hero.
-During the tour, the band got an exposure increase from being on a bill with such a different style of metal.
-This spike in popularity led to a small headlining tour over the summer.
-Lucas withdrew from the band after the Protest the Hero tour, replaced by Alex Bent.
-Bent completed the headlining tour, which was Battlecross' first headline tour, with support from Ikillya.
-Canadian metal band Crimson Shadows were also supposed to be on the tour, but encountered problems getting access to the States.
+Battlecross continued to tour across America in direct support of Protest the Hero.
+Lucas withdrew from the band after the tour, replaced by Alex Bent.
+Bent completed Battlecross' first headlining tour with support from Ikillya.
+Crimson Shadows were also supposed to be on the tour, but encountered problems getting access to the States.
 The tour also included a stop at Dirt Fest 2014.

 On August 20, Battlecross performed in Mexico City, their first concert in the country, in support of Black Label Society.
 Following the show, they set off on a small South American tour in support of Killswitch Engage and Memphis May Fire.
 They then returned to the States for a fall tour opening for Machine Head, Children of Bodom, and Epica.
 The tour also included a stop at Fillmageddon in Silver Spring, MD.

 The band also looked to close 2014 by entering the studio to start the recording of their third studio album.